-"When you're conducting a
+"When you're conducting Junior Class meeting,

-And discussions and arguments
+And discussions and arguments become very heating,

-Don't become overheated and

-Give the noisy ones a tap on
+Don't become overheated and red.
+Give the noisy ones a tap on the head."

-Among the many New Year's
+Among the many New Year's party givers was Freddy Brack,

-party givers was Freddy Brack, and his object was to try to

-delude his guests.
+and his object was to try to delude his guests.
 Little did they know that there was a scientific explanation for those balloons that stuck to the wall, and just wouldn't come down.
+Incidentally, there was a cer-tain picture taken that night that Bob Alexander would love to suppress!!

-Jean MacAlevey is getting

-mighty tired of these sanitary

-minded people around here.
+Jean MacAlevey is getting mighty tired of these sanitary minded people around here.
+Everytime she meets some of her friends, they call out cheer-80 fully, "Hi Jean"!!

-Everytime she meets some of her friends, they call out cheerknow that he is watching where he sits down from now on.
-It seems that he breezed into Mr. Hartley's class, just in time to make the bell, and had the sad misfortune to miscalculate the distance between him and the gazing fanatically at a tree, it's because he learned in school they don't want in trees.
+Marvin Kanter will have you know that he is watching where 10 he sits down from now on.
+It 06 seems that he breezed into Mr. Hartley's class, just in time to make the bell, and had the sad misfortune to miscalculate the distance between him and the seat, and well---!

+Alas the sad results of education!!
+If you see Bert Bressler gazing fanatically at a tree, it's because he learned in school that Amazons put the people they don't want in trees.